openequella/openequella.github.io/guides/IntegrationInterfaceGuide.md

 **attachmentUuidUrls (optional)** If passed in with a value of ‘true’, the URLs for selected attachments will use the attachment UUID rather than the attachment name.
 This allows attachment names to be renamed without breaking existing URLs in an LMS.

-**cancelDisabled (optional)**  If passed in with a value of ‘true’, any close or cancel buttons in the EQUELLa interface will be suppressed.
+**cancelDisabled (optional)**  If passed in with a value of ‘true’, any close or cancel buttons in the openEQUELLA interface will be suppressed.
 This is useful for integrations that provide their own close/cancel buttons.

 **options (optional)**  Extended set of parameters that can be used for further configuration.
 These are predefined strings and are listed under the section on the Options parameter.